jalensmith17/Blackjack/README.md

 If dealer goes over 21, player wins
 If player goes over 21, dealer wins
-If hand is = to 21, player or dealer gets BLACKJACK Starting Ace count for both hands is 0
+If hand is = to 21, player or dealer gets BLACKJACK

 # Betting